 Creating buyer personas can seem like a long, tiresome job.
 We know how tempting it can be to try to make do without them.
 You know your business inside out; you're pretty sure you know who your customers are.

-However, in order to market effectively, buyer personas need to play a pivotal role in your strategy.
+However, buyer personas need to play a pivotal role in your strategy to market effectively.

 In this article, we'll show you how to create buyer personas effectively and efficiently.